knative/docs/serving/samples/thumbnailer-go/README.md

 ### Test

-To test the thumbnailing service use `curl` to submit `src` video URL.
+To test the thumbnailing service, use `curl` to submit the `src`, a video URL:

 ```
 curl -X POST -H "Content-Type: application/json" http://localhost:8080/image \
      -d '{"src":"https://www.youtube.com/watch?v=DjByja9ejTQ"}'
 ```

-## Deploy (Prebuilt)
+## Deploy a prebuilt version of the app

-You can now deploy the `rester-tester` app to the Knative Serving service using `kubectl` using the included `sample-prebuilt.yaml`.
+You can now deploy the `rester-tester` app to the Knative Serving service using `kubectl` and the included `sample-prebuilt.yaml` file.

 ```
-# From inside this directory
+# From inside the thumbnailer-go directory
 kubectl apply -f sample-prebuilt.yaml
 ```

-If you would like to publish your own copy of the container image, you can update the image reference in this file.
+If you would like to publish your own copy of the container image, you can update the image reference in `sample-prebuilt.yaml` file.

-## Deploy (with Build)
+## Build and deploy a version of the app

 You can also build the image as part of deployment.
 This sample uses the [Kaniko build